kurtraschke/geolucidate/README.txt

 The test cases in tests/tests.py have all been harvested from various recent CADORS reports.
 Some test cases which have been determined to be invalid input have been commented out.

-There is no formal documentation yet, but the docstring for replace() should provide sufficient guidance for now.